belse-de/micro-bit-move-collection/workshop/girlsday aufgaben-eng.md

 - The right LED should glow red.
 - The middle LED should glow purple/violet.

-#### Note
-- In the "at startup" block, insert "NeoPixel/set strip to NeoPixel with **5** pixels and mode RGB (GRB format)".
-- This step tells the program how to communicate with the LEDs and how many exist.

 ## Additionally Required Blocks:
 - Logic/if (true) then
 - Input/button (A) is clicked

 ---

 From here on, the simulator is no longer sufficient.
-We need to test it on the robot.
+We need to test the programs with the robot.

 ---